TheSimpleZ/maker/README.md

 # Recursive make

 This tiny program is a wrapper around GNU Make.
-It allows you to run a make target that exists in a parent directory.
+It allows you to run a make target that exists in any ancestor directory.

+It will however stop traveling upwards at the root of any git repository you are inside of.

 ## Installation